xaya/xaya_tutorials/README.md

 # Overview

 XAYA provides a convenient solution for developers to put their games up to 100% on the blockchain.
 The following materials can help get you started quickly.

 # Getting Started

 For game developers, this is the first place you should look to get started with XAYA game development.
-The sections below are arranged in order.
-You should read them from top to bottom, but feel free to skip to any section if you're already familiar with the basics.
+The sections below are loosely arranged in order.
+You can read them from top to bottom, but feel free to skip around.

 - **[Blockchain Basics](#Blockchain-Basics)**
 - **[XAYA Specifications](#XAYA-Specifications)**